 Let’s assume that you have made it to the UK and have been working there for a while.
 What will happen, though, if you lose your job for some reason?
 Obviously, let’s hope that this question will never arise.
 Nonetheless, it helps to know your rights and responsibilities in such a “worst case” scenario.

 If you have acquired either British citizenship or the indefinite leave to remain in the UK, you may be able to claim Jobseeker’s Allowance while you keep applying for a job in the UK.
 To get this financial benefit, you need to fulfill the following conditions:

 EU nationals who lose their job in the UK may be entitled to Jobseeker’s Allowance, too.
-They normally meet the criteria for the so-called “Habitual Residence Test”, but they must have been working in the country for a certain minimum period.
+They normally meet the criteria for the so-called Habitual Residence Test (HRT), but they must have been working in the country for a certain minimum period.

-For non-EEA nationals, this Habitual Residence Test (HRT) is one of the biggest obstacles to receiving unemployment benefits.
+For non-EEA nationals, the HRT is one of the biggest obstacles to receiving unemployment benefits.
 In some cases, applying for Jobseeker’s Allowance may even hurt their immigration status.
-This happens, for example, if

 In any case, please get independent advice before contacting a Job Centre or any other government office.
 The Citizens Advice Bureau can counsel you on legal questions regarding immigration status and Jobseeker’s Allowance, as well as other benefits.

 Even if you do get Jobseeker’s Allowance, the sum will never permit you to uphold your previous standard of living.
 In areas like Greater London, it probably won’t even come close to covering the regular cost of living.

 So, if you are planning to move to the UK, do a financial review of your assets first.
 If you should become unemployed, you’ll need a “Plan B” — a spouse or relative who can support you temporarily, or a nice little “nest egg” to fall back on in hard times, while you are searching for a new position.